How do you bring 40,000 people back to life?

 - The Digital Humanities Institute, the University of Sheffield: the UK’s leader centre for digital humanities, famous for the Old Bailey Online project.

-We also welcome contact from archives and museums who would like to know more about the project or may hold material that relate to our work.
+We also welcome contact from archives and museums who would like to know more about the project or may hold material that relates to our work.

 Outputs and publications